Seasonal posts are big for bloggers and today I’m sharing all my fall posts from 2011-2017.

 In 2012 my daughter was born and I really wasn’t blogging full time anyway so there are no fall posts.
 But I did do some Christmas posts so I’ll make sure to do a similar round-up for Christmas next month.

-This was the year I really kicked it up a notch with blogging.
+This was the year I really kicked it up a notch with my home decor blogging.
 I started to blog full-time and it was the perfect way to stay at home with my kids, tap into my creativity and start to make some money (which in 2013 was probably a whopping $150 that year)

 I came up with the idea of using split peas for a wreath.
 It was messy to make but fun to do with the kids!